CommonAccord/Cmacc-Org/Doc/Wx/com/foley/GRS/FCPAPolicy/Form/Doc_v01.md

 Hosted at=www.my.commonaccord.org/index.php?action=source&file=/Foley/FCPA/CompliancePolicy/Form/Form_01-01.md

-Doc.Title={P1.Handle} Anti-Bribery and Anti-Corruption Compliance Policy
+Doc.Ti={P1.Name.Full} Anti-Bribery and Anti-Corruption Compliance Policy

+Ti={Doc.Ti}

 0.sec=As Adopted {Effective.YMD}

 1.Ti=Purpose

-1.sec={ABC Corporation} is committed to conducting business fairly, honorably, with integrity, and in compliance with the laws of every country in which it operates.
+1.sec={P1.Name.Full} is committed to conducting business fairly, honorably, with integrity, and in compliance with the laws of every country in which it operates.
 Bribery is illegal.
-It can expose the Company to massive fines and other penalties, and it can lead to prison for employees.
-All ABC directors, officers, and employees must be familiar with and follow each of the requirements described in ABC’s Anti-Bribery and Anti-Corruption Compliance Policy (the “Policy”).
+It can expose {P1.Handle} to massive fines and other penalties, and it can lead to prison for employees.
+All {P1.Handle} directors, officers, and employees must be familiar with and follow each of the requirements described in {Doc.Ti} (the “Policy”).
 Agents, consultants, business partners, and any other persons or entities doing business on behalf of ABC (i.e., third-party intermediaries) must also comply with this Policy.

 2.Ti=Policy Summary